Installed 28 Sep 2001. Latest update 11 Aug 2018.

 How to use the Local Meridian Finder

 The Local Meridian Finder can also be used to tell when any given celestial object will be on a north-south line overhead.
 Follow the Right Ascension diagonal for your object until you reach your observation time of year.
-Read the time of day off the vertical axis on the left.
+Read the time of day off the vertical axis on either side of the finder.

 Home | Previous | Back to Fun Stuff | Next